fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 In some situations, it can be beneficial to implement some of the backend tests by mocking the database instead of using a real database.
 One library that could be used for this is [mongodb-memory-server](https://github.com/nodkz/mongodb-memory-server).

-Since our application's backend is still relatively simple, we will make the decision to test the entire application through its REST API, so that the database is also included.
-This kind of testing where multiple components of the system are being tested as a group, is called [integration testing](https://en.wikipedia.org/wiki/Integration_testing).
+Since our application's backend is still relatively simple, we will decide to test the entire application through its REST API, so that the database is also included.
+This kind of testing where multiple components of the system are being tested as a group is called [integration testing](https://en.wikipedia.org/wiki/Integration_testing).

 ### Test environment